-The idea to build not just a resort but a Field Scientific Station as well came to our minds at the very beginning, since we, Alexander and Liudmila Frank, are both scientists.
+The idea to make it not just a resort but also a Field Scientific Station arose at the very beginning, since Alexander (director) and his wife Liudmila, are both scientists.
 Alexander is Professor, Dr. Sci. in Mathematics and Computational Hydrodynamics; Liudmila is Dr. Sci. in Biochemistry and Biotechnology.
-Below we provide references to some of our papers…just in case if somebody gets an interest to our own fields of research :).
+Below we provide references to some of their papers…just in case if somebody gets an interest to there own fields of research :).

 We called it Biostation cause Borneo has incredible biodiversity and unique ecosystem with enormously large number of endemics.
 According to WWF: